Quantum Fluctuation-Response Inequality and Its Application in Quantum Hypothesis Testing: Abstract

 \section{Abstract}

-We uncover the quantum fluctuation-response inequality, which, in the most general setting, establishes a bound for the mean difference of an observable at two different quantum states, in terms of the quantum relative entropy.
-When the spectrum of the observable is bounded, the sub-Gaussian property is used to further our result by explicitly linking the bound with the sub-Gaussian norm of the observable, based on which we derive a novel bound for the sum of statistical errors in quantum hypothesis testing.
-This error bound holds nonasymptotically and is stronger and more informative than that based on quantum Pinsker's inequality.
-We also show the versatility of our results by their applications in problems like thermodynamic inference and speed limit.
+We establish a general quantum fluctuation-response inequality that bounds the difference in expectation values of an observable between two quantum states via the quantum relative entropy.
+For observables with bounded spectra, we further strengthen this result by exploiting the sub-Gaussian property, and explicitly relate our bound to the sub-Gaussian norm of the observable.
+This allows us to derive a novel non-asymptotic bound on the sum of statistical errors in quantum hypothesis testing, which complements and can be more informative than existing bounds.
+We also demonstrate the versatility of our results through problems such as thermodynamic hypothesis testing and quantum speed limits in physics, and generalizability of algorithms in machine learning.